-After I found out that the software is used as an official exam I had to look at how it works and how secure it is.
+After I found out that Packet Tracer is used as an official exam I had to look at how it works and how secure it is.
 But after a quick look, I noticed there wasn't much protection at all.
 Did the developers forgot to put it in, or did they think students at high school/college aren't capable of reversing such software?

 Reversing and automating the McDonalds mobile game "FriesHit" by sniffing the network protocol and emulating the game packets to get free rewards.

-World of Warcraft has a neat anti-cheating system that prevents hackers from rewriting its codebase.
-The game remaps itself when it gets started and then puts protections in action.
+Games often have neat anti-cheating system that prevents hackers from rewriting its codebase.
+Some games remap themself when it gets started and then puts protections in action.
 Inside the game's code are CRC32 integrity checks that scan memory regions (including the .text section of the game) to check whether the code has been modified.

 Today I will be showing you how I have bypassed the integrity checks.

 It's 7:30 am and you just got out of bed, rushing your way out of the house to catch the bus.
 You made it, you are now sitting on the bus and waiting for almost an hour to arrive at your destination.
 You keep staring at your phone, looking at the traffic app to see how long until your bus reaches its destination, but then something comes to mind, "could it be possible to manipulate the traffic application so I can get faster to work? or at least get a free ride?"